“They might only be here for part of your life, but for them, you are their whole life”.

 Before purchasing a pet, make sure that your fence clearly closes off your back and/ or front yard and that your pet can’t get out.

 This is mainly for their safety, so that they don’t run out onto the street or try to play in the neighbour’s yard.

 Get rid of your clutter.

 Pets are just like people.
 They are very curious beings.
-And with this curiosity, comes the fear of having potential destruction to your property.

 If you keep your favourite sneakers out, an open packet of chips on the kitchen counter or your freshly folded laundry on the couch, you are pretty much asking for trouble.